Fabrício Farias

 Fabrício Ruan Rocha Farias (born 8 May 2000) is a Brazilian badminton player from Joca Claudino Esportes badminton club.
 He won the bronze medals at the 2019 Pan American Games in the men's doubles with his brother, Francielton Farias, and also in the mixed doubles with Jaqueline Lima.
+He later claimed the silver medal in the men's doubles at the 2023 Pan American Games with Davi Silva.

 Farias and Lima were also the silver medalists in mixed doubles at the 2019 Pan Am Badminton Championships.
 Farias is a former Pan Am Junior champion in the boys' doubles.